Registration: General Information

 - There is no fee for withdrawals only (although students may be liable for tuition); there is an $18.00 program change fee (and the possibility of additional tuition).

 - A student may withdraw from a course or courses from the fourth through the tenth week of classes by logging into their CUNYfirst account or stop by the Office of the Registrar during business hours.
 This action will be recorded on the student's record with a grade of "W", in accordance with CUNY's regulations.

 Auditing of Courses

 Students must pay the tuition and fees to audit any course, except for senior citizens, who do not pay tuition.
 Forms for permission to audit course(s) may be secured from the Ofﬁce of the Registrar.
 Students must register for the course during the regular registration period, and will be given an "AUD" grade.
 This grade is irreversible.

 E-Permits and Concurrent Attendance at Another Institution

 A currently enrolled matriculated student may take courses at another accredited institution, but must follow proper procedures.
 The Office of the Registrar may grant permission for dual attendance.
 However, the request must be processed prior to the registration period of both institutions.
 A student with less than a 2.0 Grade Point Average will not be granted a permit to another college.
 A student who has completed 60 credits will not be granted a permit to attend a Community College.
-For all courses the student must have the permit application approved by the department chairperson and the Registrar.
+For all courses the student must have the permit application approved by the department chairperson/designee and the Registrar.
 A permit will not be granted for more than one half of the student's semester credits, except in extraordinary circumstances.
 The CUNY e-permit is available on the CUNY Portal.
 Student must log in to the CUNY portal homepage to being the process of applying for an e-permit.

-NOTE: Courses taken at other CUNY campuses designated as Writing Intensive will transfer with the Writing Intensive designation at York College.
+NOTE: Courses taken at other CUNY campuses designated as Writing Intensive and Pathways desginations will transfer with the Writing Intensive designation and Pathways designations to York College.